 Margot Mueller

-Here are three concrete examples from my work at Stitch Fix, Opendoor, and Levitate:
+Here are three concrete examples from my work at Stitch Fix, Opendoor, and Levitate, driving customer outcomes by turning feedback into action:

 SF